mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id DCOptimalPowerFlowSolutionManual)
-To establish the DC optimal power flow problem, we utilize the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
-After setting up the problem, we can use the [`solve!`](@ref solve!(::DcOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles:
+To establish the DC optimal power flow problem, use the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
+After setting up the problem, use the [`solve!`](@ref solve!(::DcOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles:
 ```@example dcopf
 solve!(analysis)
 nothing # hide
 ```

-By executing this function, we will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
+Executing this function produces the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
 ```@repl dcopf
 print(system.generator.label, analysis.power.generator.active)
 print(system.bus.label, analysis.voltage.angle)